Historic Preservation Ordinance 98-3

 The Dahlonega Historic Preservation Commission consists of seven members appointed by the Mayor and ratified by the City Council.
 All members are required to be residents of the City of Dahlonega and shall be persons who have demonstrated special interests, experience or education in history, architecture or the preservation of historic resources.
 In addition, the Commission may appoint two ex-officio members who own property in the City limits, but who are not residents of the City of Dahlonega.

-The commission meets on the third Wednesday of each month at 6:00 pm in City Hall.
+The commission meets on the fourth Monday of each month at 6:30 pm in City Hall.
 The public is invited to attend.
 Special meetings will also be called as needed.

 The Historic Preservation Commission is authorized to: